 Teacher powerpoints come when teachers work with parents to use mobile phone apps to help students in school and after school.
 Teachers can explore which apps for mobile phones are the best ones for them to use in the classroom.
 Education and technology work together to help kids develop social skills, master academic subjects and research information on the Internet.
 Information technology education is important to understanding today's information age since technology including mobile phones has become part of everyday life in the 21st century.

 Learning is an ongoing process and the changing technology landscape is slowly changing the approach students take to increase their knowledge.
 Today the focus of education has shifted to eLearning using mobile phone applications or apps.
 Students can use various feature-oriented applications to help them learn at their own pace.
-Teacher powerpoints include the use of mobile phone apps helps to make learning fun and more engaging for students.
+Teacher powerpoints include using mobile phone apps to help make learning fun and more engaging for students.

-Parent-teacher communication apps help in building parent-teacher relations outside the classroom.
+Parent-teacher communication apps help build parent-teacher relationships outside the classroom.
 New mobile phone apps make it easier for both teachers and parents to keep track of student attendance.
 School communication apps make it possible to send information to every student.
 These apps can inform them about new schedules, social school activities, various conferences and different forums.

 Top app development companies are creating apps that make audio recording easier for both teachers and students.
 Students will have more access to personalized forms of learning.
 Teacher will spend less time explaining these lessons to students who have difficulty adjusting to more traditional forms of classroom instruction.
 Teacher powerpoints should include the use of mobile phones and apps in their daily lesson plans.